hanabi/hanabi.github.io/Reference.md

 ## Level 18 - Rarely Used Strategies - Discharges

-- A *Discharge* is similar to *Ejection*, except instead of blind-playing their *Second Finesse Position* card, the next player plays their *Third Finesse Position* card.
+- A *Discharge* refers to a *Signal Shift* blind-play in which someone plays an unrelated card from their *Third Finesse Position*.
+  - For example, if a player's hand is completely unclued, their *Third Finesse Position* is slot 3.
 - Just like a *Bluff*, a *Discharge* can only be performed on the very next player.

 ### The Unknown Trash Discharge

 - The *Unknown Trash Discharge* is introduced in [level 15](#the-unknown-trash-discharge-utd).
+- This results in a *Signal Shift* from *Play* --> *Trash*.

 ### 5 Number Discharge (5ND)